Windsor Castle England is a great education

 We head in through the arch and we know we have little time – besides the parking is only 2 hours, we also have a change of the guard starting in 5 minutes.

 Explorason heads to the front of the crowd with a polite “excuse me” with the camera.
 So these photos are taken by my 9-year-old.

 Most people don’t mind a child who is crouched down at knee height in front of them, but an older man decided he didn’t want him there and hit him on the head and started calling him names.
 So what does this 9-year-old do?
 Next thing I’m grabbing him from the crowd and avoiding a fight with a little man and a big man.

 We kind of missed the main part then and calmed down with a quick walk to the gift shop.
 If you go to Windsor Castle buy a carry bag – they are thick fabric, and a bargain price and look so classy too.
 We decide to get one for Explorafriend who is left in the crowd.

 We head back and half the people leave and it is easy to see.

 Next is to find our way inside the castle.
-We do get a set of wrong directions, and take the long way.
+We do get a set of wrong directions and take a long way.

 From inside we wander through rooms that actually were used by the Royal Family on Monday when Royal Ascot Gala Ceremony Lunch occurred.
 We also see that the Queen is about to emerge to go to the races from across the courtyard.

-Photos are not permitted of any of the inside of the castle, so we really enjoyed all we learnt but we can’t share it visually with you.
+Photos are not permitted of any of the insides of the castle, so we really enjoyed all we learned but we can’t share it visually with you.
 Room upon room if history presented itself, and was a great time of learning.

 Next is to see the Abbey.
 We had run out of time but the lovely lady there explained where all the Royals and Heads sit, the plaques, and more.
 It was incredible.
 I didn’t want to leave.
 Darn this parking limit.